guillermomuntaner/GMImagePicker/README.md

     picker.colsInLandscape = 5;
     picker.minimumInteritemSpacing = 2.0;

-    //You can pick the smart collections you want to chose:
+    //You can pick the smart collections you want to show:
     _customSmartCollections = @[@(PHAssetCollectionSubtypeSmartAlbumFavorites),
                                 @(PHAssetCollectionSubtypeSmartAlbumRecentlyAdded),
                                 @(PHAssetCollectionSubtypeSmartAlbumVideos),